Learning from failures: How Biden scored win on climate plan

 “This is a set of technologies and a set of solutions for which time has come,” he said.
 “He was able to speak to an American people who knew tangibly what this meant, and the economics lined up to propel action.”

+White House officials said they made a sustained effort to build — and hold together — a coalition involving unions, environmentalists and industry.
+For example, Zaidi and national climate adviser Gina McCarthy went to Colorado last September for the board meeting of the Edison Electric Institute, which represents utilities.
+Other meetings involved autoworkers, mineworkers and clean energy companies.

 Climate policy was rolled into Biden’s largest domestic agenda, which included expanded educational and safety net programs.
-However, the whole thing ground to a halt when negotiations between the White House and Manchin stalled in December,
+Biden soon faced a roadblock when a central piece of his plan to push utilities off fossil fuels, known as the clean electricity standard, was left on the drawing board.
+Then whole thing ground to a halt when negotiations between the White House and Manchin stalled in December.

 Schumer acknowledged in an interview with The Associated Press that “climate was hard” to figure out in the negotiations.
 Manchin is a longtime supporter of coal and oil and Schumer said that “I knew that he would add some tough stuff in.”